 |API available||Expensive at the enterprise level|

 |New API gives a lot of flexibility on which data you can pull|

 |The website crawls are great at picking up broken links|

 |Dedicated customer support for enterprises|

 One thing I like about Ahrefs: They go to a great deal to cater to enterprises.
-It’s very likely you’ll get better support and a more suitable plan.
-One thing I’ve noticed with enterprise companies is that they take into account the level of support they receive.
+You’ll likely get better support and a more suitable plan.
+I’ve noticed with enterprise companies that they consider the level of support they receive.
 Some companies will refuse to sign a vendor if they don’t have a dedicated support channel and an SLA.

-Pricing: The enterprise plan starts at $999/mo for 100 projects and 2M API calls/mo, however, you can book a call to negotiate a bespoke plan.
+Pricing: The enterprise plan starts at $999/mo for 100 projects and 2M API calls per month.
+However, you can book a call to negotiate a bespoke plan.

 G2 review: 4.6/5

 Frequently Asked Questions (FAQs)